ErikRundberg/mvc-proj/README.md

 [![Build Status](https://scrutinizer-ci.com/g/Erru17/mvc-proj/badges/build.png?b=main)](https://scrutinizer-ci.com/g/Erru17/mvc-proj/build-status/main)

+# How to open

+You can use a program like Xampp to run the website locally.
+Run Apache on Xampp
+Locate xampp/htdocs (Default C:/xampp/htdocs)
+Put proj folder into htdocs (xampp/htdocs/proj)
+In a web browser, go to the link [localhost/proj/public](localhost/proj/public)

 # How to play

 Navigate to Game 21
 Enter your name (used for highscores)
 Choose to bet (can be kept at 0)